-PRG determined that the same 15 counties used in past surveys could again be utilized based on a five-year fatality query.
-The list of counties includes: Alachua, Broward, Collier, Duval, Escambia, Hillsborough, Lake, Lee, Miami-Dade, Orange, Palm Beach, Pasco, St. Johns, Seminole, and Volusia.
+PRG determined that the same 15 counties used for the 2012-2016 statewide surveys could again be utilized based on a five-year fatality query.
+The counties utilized are: Alachua, Broward, Collier, Duval, Escambia, Hillsborough, Lake, Lee, Miami-Dade, Orange, Palm Beach, Pasco, St. Johns, Seminole, and Volusia.

-Primary and alternate road segments were randomly selected from the updated database provided to PRG from FDOT.
-The 165 road segments (plus alternatives) were randomly selected with probabilities of selection proportional to their daily vehicle miles traveled (DVMT) and then mapped for inclusion in the survey.
+PRG randomly selected primary and alternate road segments from the updated database provided by FDOT.
+The 165 road segments (plus alternates) were randomly selected with probabilities of selection proportional to their daily vehicle miles traveled (DVMT) and then mapped for inclusion in the survey.

-Pre-collection site visits were made and if a road segment proved unusable or inferior, observers could choose an alternate segment of the road where they could more effectively observe the same traffic stream.
+Observers visited sites prior to conducting the 2017 survey to determine if the road segment was usable.
+If a road segment proved unusable or inferior, observers chose an alternate segment of the road where they could more effectively observe the same traffic stream.
 Were that not possible, observers could choose the next available segment of a same roadway type from a list of pre-selected alternates.
-Given that 2017 was the first year to visit most of these segments, several primary locations were deemed unsuitable, and alternate sites were used.
-Ultimately, once a final site location was determined by the observer, a map was drawn as documentation for future visits.
+Since 2017 was the first year to visit most of the segments, several primary locations were deemed unsuitable and alternate sites were used.
+Once a final site location was determined, the observer drew a map as documentation for future visits.
+However, a couple of these segments were unusable for the 2018 survey, so alternates were chosen using the same process and mapped for future use.